ho-wan/vscode-setting-toggle/README.md

 - Now you can quickly toggle codeLens, minimap, font ligatures, or whatever setting you want!
 You can also assign your own keybinding to the **Setting Toggle** commands.

-- Separate settings can be saved in individual workspaces, eg. codeLens for C#.
+- Separate settings can be saved in individual workspaces, eg. codeLens for a C# project.

 ---
 Status bar shows toggled setting